Ocean Springs School District

 The Ocean Springs School District is a public school district based in Ocean Springs, Mississippi (USA).
-In 2019, 2020, & 2021, the Mississippi Department of Education ranked it as the #2 performing district in the state of Mississippi.
+The Mississippi Department of Education ranked it as the #1 performing district in the state of Mississippi for the 2022-2023 and 2023-2024 school years.

 In addition to Ocean Springs, the district also serves the Gulf Park Estates community and a small section of Gautier.